 The Niagara Parkway, on the Canadian side of the falls, is a lovely, scenic drive.
-Unlike the American side, there is plenty of natural beauty, including vast tracks of parkland.
+Unlike the American side, it offers plenty of natural beauty, including vast tracks of parkland.
 You can drive along the 56km (35-mile) parkway all the way from Niagara-on-the-Lake to Niagara Falls, taking in attractions en route.
-Here are the major ones, listed in the order in which you'll encounter them:
+All are managed by Niagara Parks.

 A Family Adventure

 Marineland also has rides, including a Tivoli wheel (a fancy Ferris wheel), Dragon Boat rides, and Dragon Mountain, a roller coaster that loops, double-loops, and spirals through 305m (1,001 ft.) of tunnels.
-Admission is C$40 adults and children 10 and over, C$33 children 5 to 9, free for children 4 and under.
+Admission is $49.95 adults and children 12 and over, $42.95 children 5 to 12, free for children 4 and under.
 It's open daily mid-May to June and September to mid-October 10am to 5pm, July and August 9am to 6pm; it's closed mid-October through mid-May.